 1. MongoDB create database

-There’s actually no command to do so – MongoDB automatically creates a database when a collection is created in it.
+There’s actually no command in the MongoDB shell to do so – MongoDB automatically creates a database when you store data in a collection or document.

 In Studio 3T:

-In the Connection Tree, right-click on the target server.
+In the Connection Tree, right-click the target server.
 Choose Add Database.

 Name your database – and note the info message.

-Click on OK.
+Click OK.
 Make sure to add a collection!

 2. MongoDB drop database